Cazra/NeonairGames/README.md

 In the credits of most of these old games, I used to go by the pen-name "Snerlin".
 I no longer go by that pen-name.
 It is dead to me.
-I apologize for any cringiness you experience from playing or examining the source code of these old games.
+I apologize for any cringiness you experience from playing these old games or examining their source code.
 I'm sorry.
 XD